jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

    ```

 4. Set the font for the popups:
    In the `<style>` section at the top, add a class `.mapboxgl-popup` with the font-family that you selected.
 Adjust the size of the font if yours feels too big, or too small.
-If I picked Martel, the new class would looke like this:
+If I picked Martel, the new class would look like this:
    ```css
     .mapboxgl-popup{
         font-family: 'Martel', serif;